-In 2025, CIOs are navigating complex technological challenges by strategically aligning IT with business objectives.
-Key focus areas are cybersecurity and the integration of artificial intelligence into core applications.
-Organizations are democratizing AI, breaking down traditional silos, and fostering a collaborative, data-driven culture.
+In 2026, CIOs are tackling complex technology challenges by aligning IT strategy with business goals.
+Their main priorities include strengthening cybersecurity and integrating artificial intelligence into everyday operations.
+Companies are removing traditional barriers and building a collaborative, data-driven culture.
 Modernizing IT infrastructure and maintaining a customer-centric approach are also top priorities.

 1. Unify IT and business strategies